telerik/fiddler-docs/knowledge-base/VPAT.md

 ### (b) At least one mode of operation and information retrieval that does not require visual acuity greater than 20/70 shall be provided in audio and enlarged print output working together or independently, or support for Assistive Technology used by people who are visually impaired shall be provided.
 Supports

-* Fiddler supports font sizing using the Tools / Fiddler Options command.
+* Fiddler Classic supports font sizing using the Tools / Fiddler Classic Options command.

 ### (c) At least one mode of operation and information retrieval that does not require user hearing shall be provided, or support for Assistive Technology used by people who are deaf or hard of hearing shall be provided
 Supports

-* Fiddler does not use audio in any meaningful way.
+* Fiddler Classic does not use audio in any meaningful way.

 ### (d) Where audio information is important for the use of a product, at least one mode of operation and information retrieval shall be provided in an enhanced auditory fashion, or support for assistive hearing devices shall be provided.
 Supports

-* Fiddler does not use audio in any meaningful way.
+* Fiddler Classic does not use audio in any meaningful way.

 ### (e) At least one mode of operation and information retrieval that does not require user speech shall be provided, or support for Assistive Technology used by people with disabilities shall be provided.
 Not Applicable

-* Fiddler does not require the use of speech for any functionality.
+* Fiddler Classic does not require the use of speech for any functionality.

 ### (f) At least one mode of operation and information retrieval that does not require fine motor control or simultaneous actions and that is operable with limited reach and strength shall be provided.
 Supports with Exceptions

-* Fiddler supports the use of assistive technology such as voice recognition and alternative input devices for people who have reduced motor skills/coordination, with the exceptions listed in the Remarks section.
+* Fiddler Classic supports the use of assistive technology such as voice recognition and alternative input devices for people who have reduced motor skills/coordination, with the exceptions listed in the Remarks section.
-* Fiddler provides keyboard accessibility through keyboard shortcuts, access keys and TAB order to all significant features so use of a mouse is not required to be productive with the software.
+* Fiddler Classic provides keyboard accessibility through keyboard shortcuts, access keys and TAB order to all significant features so use of a mouse is not required to be productive with the software.
 * Documentation on Keyboard Shortcut keys are listed on http://www.fiddler2.com/fiddler/help/keyboard.asp.
-* Fiddler supports operating system keyboard assistance features to complement keyboard accessibility to facilitate the use of alternative input devices and to assist users who do not have the need for assistive technology but have reduced motor skills/coordination.
+* Fiddler Classic supports operating system keyboard assistance features to complement keyboard accessibility to facilitate the use of alternative input devices and to assist users who do not have the need for assistive technology but have reduced motor skills/coordination.
 These features include StickyKeys, FilterKeys, Mouse Keys, SerialKeys and ToggleKeys which are provided by the Windows operating system itself, as well as all applications that are installed on the Windows operating system.
-The recommended Operating System for Fiddler is Windows XP and later.
+The recommended Operating System for Fiddler Classic is Windows XP and later.

 Exceptions